San720/GRAPHICAL-USER-INTERFACE/README.md

 # PYTHON-GUI-Tkinter-
-Hi , so this is my repository for all my GUI works.
-This repository includes forms, management system, login pages.
+Hi , So This Is My Repository For All My GUI Works.
+This Repository Includes Forms, Management System, Login Pages.